awsdocs/aws-snowball-developer-guide/doc_source/manage-ec2.md

 1. Choose **Launch instance**\.
 The launch instance wizard opens\.

 1. For **Device**, choose the Snow device that you want to launch the Amazon EC2 instance on\.
+![\[AWS OpsHub launch instance wizard\]](http://docs.aws.amazon.com/snowball/latest/developer-guide/images/opshub-launch-ec2-console.png)

 1. For **Image \(AMI\)**, choose an Amazon Machine Image \(AMI\) from the list\.
 This AMI is used to launch your instance\.